balena-io/balena-cli-advanced-masterclass/README.md

 ## 4. Configuring Environment Variables

-Devices using balenaOS allow the use of dynamic environment variables which may be updated remotely, altering the behaviour of a service container.
+Devices using balenaOS allow the use of dynamic environment variables which may be updated remotely, altering the behavior of a service container.

 For example, suppose that we had a production device out in the field, which is not behaving as expected.
 We may want to enable extra debugging by setting